iokpp/Parser_front-end/README.md

-Ftparser (ftrace parser) or IOKPP (I/O key performance parameter)
+IOKPP front-end (I/O key performance parameter ) or Ftparser (ftrace parser)
 ============
 Free use of this software is granted under the terms of the GNU Public License (GPL).

-This tool is used to analyze/parse the linux function trace (ftrace) log, and provide the I/O performance related parameters. the key parameters include:
+This tool is a front-end part of IOKPP, used to analyze/parse the trace log of IOKPP back-end tool, and provide the I/O performance related parameters.
+The back-end of IOKPP runs on the target machine side, which is used to trigger Linux I/O request event  and collect trace event log, and the front-end tool run on the user end PC.

+The key functions include:

-1. Time consumption from one event to another event
+1. Time consumption which costs from one event to another event
 2. System layer WA(write amplification)
 3. Time costs compare between Hardware data transfer and  software layers happened.
-4. SCSI protocol analyze
+4. SCSI protocol analyzer
 5. Multiple I/O requests distribution on the storage device
-6. Time costs on certain trace range distribution
+6. Time costs distribution on specified events

 At the initial version, this tool is purely developed by python and mainly based on the ftrace log.
 About ftrace (https://elinux.org/Ftrace).

 ============
 Dependencies
 ============